 Our Mistletoe Matters Consultancy provides information and advice on all aspects of mistletoe, Viscum album, in the UK.
 We also run the English Mistletoe Shop, selling mistletoe grow-kits and other products.

 We provide guidance and help on mistletoe planting and growing as well as on harvest and control.
 We also run talks, walks and workshops covering mistletoe biology, folklore, history and management and we co-ordinate surveys of particular mistletoe issues.
 The changing status of mistletoe's associated insects and birds are a particular interest.
-The need for better understanding of mistletoe is addressed through information sheets, media initiatives and media briefings.
+The need for better understanding of mistletoe is addressed through information sheets, media initiatives and media briefings - and talks:

 We have a combined experience of over 40 man-years of environmental issues on canals, having both worked for British Waterways (now the Canal & River Trust in England and Wales and Scottish Canals in Scotland) from the 1980s to 2006.
 Much of this work was pioneering in nature, gradually establishing an ecological conscience within the engineering- and navigation-led world of Britain's historic inland navigations.